teambit/docs/docs/tutorials/bit-angular-tutorial.md

     </button>
 ```

-Change the css to contain a margin on the `button`:
+Change the css to include a margin on the `button`:

 ```css=
   margin: 4px;